US border communities declare disasters as Title 42's expiration sets the stage for a migration rush

 With the policy lapsing alongside the country's public health emergency, the US now is leaning instead on a decades-old protocol with new wrinkles: Title 8, which could carry heavier legal consequences for those crossing unlawfully but often takes more time than Title 42 expulsions.

-Just before Title 42 expired, the US homeland security secretary warned migrants the change does not mean the way is clear for unlawful entry: "Do not believe the lies of smugglers.
-The border is not open."
-Homeland Security Secretary Alejandro Mayorkas said.
+Just before Title 42 expired, the US warned migrants the change does not mean the way is clear for unlawful entry: "Do not believe the lies of smugglers.
+The border is not open," Mayorkas said.

 Border community leaders plead for help